d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 and focus on regularization techniques.

 Recall that in our
-polynomial curve-fitting example
+polynomial regression example
 (:numref:`sec_model_selection`)
 we could limit our model's capacity simply by tweaking the degree of the fitted polynomial.
-Indeed, limiting the number of features is a popular technique to avoid overfitting.
+Indeed, limiting the number of features is a popular technique to mitigate overfitting.
 However, simply tossing aside features can be too blunt an instrument for the job.
-Sticking with the polynomial curve-fitting example, consider what might happen with high-dimensional inputs.
+Sticking with the polynomial regression example, consider what might happen with high-dimensional inputs.
 The natural extensions of polynomials